§ 6501 Definitions.

 § 6502 Insurance for the protection of the State and the public; determination of coverage.

-There is hereby established the Insurance Coverage Determination Committee, which shall be composed of the Director of the Office of Management and Budget, the State Auditor and the Insurance Commissioner or their designees, during their respective terms of office.
-The Director of the Office of Management and Budget or his or her designee shall serve as the Chair of the Committee.
+There is hereby established the Insurance Coverage Determination Committee, which shall be composed of the Secretary of the Department of Human Resources, the State Auditor and the Insurance Commissioner or their designees, during their respective terms of office.
+The Secretary of the Department of Human Resources or his or her designee shall serve as the Chair of the Committee.
 The Committee shall from time to time determine the method of insuring, the amount of insurance, and the class of coverage covering any type of risk to which the State may be exposed, including, but not limited to: property insurance, as defined in § 904 of this title; surety insurance, as defined in § 905(a)(1) of this title; casualty insurance, as defined in § 906 of this title; marine and transportation and "wet marine" insurance, as defined in § 907 of this title; title insurance, as defined in § 908 of this title; to be effected and carried by the State or any subdivision thereof, including all school districts, but excluding, however, municipal corporations, counties, and the authorities relating to the crossings of the Delaware River and the Delaware Bay.

 § 6503 Forms of coverage.